 Questions about this technology?
 Ask a Technology Manager

-- Gayatri Vedantam Associate professor, Animal and Comparative Biomedical Sciences
+- Gayatri Vedantam Professor, 48 Animal & Comparative Biomedical Sciences

 - Virinchipuram Viswanathan Associate Professor, SACBC

 - Tod McCauley Sr. Licensing Manager (520) 626-7916

 Title: An essential and unique virulence molecule in pathogenic Escherichia coli

 Invention: The invention relates to a secreted protein that plays a critical role in mediating virulence of pathogenic E. coli.
 Utilizing a functionally equivalent mouse pathogen, in both in vitro and in vivo virulence studies, the investigators demonstrated that the premature death of intestinal epithelial cells could be prevented.

 Background: There are no vaccine or antibiotic options to treat Enterohemorrhagic E. coli associated diarrhea.
 Pathogenic E. coli is also the leading cause of infantile diarrhea in developing countries.
 A secreted protein from E. coli prevents the premature death of intestinal epithelial cells by regulating the type III secretion system, which delivers virulence proteins from the pathogen to the host epithelial cells.
 There is an unmet need to develop a therapeutic option to prevent E. coli associated diarrheal disease.